Erythranthe exigua

 Erythranthe exigua is a rare species of monkeyflower known by the common name San Bernardino Mountains monkeyflower.
 It was formerly known as Mimulus exiguus.

-Distribution
+Distribution and habitat

 It is native to the San Bernardino Mountains of southern California, as well as an area of Baja California.
-It grows in moist, rocky habitat, including the rare quartz pebble plain habitat of the mountain meadows near Big Bear, Southern California.
+It grows in moist, rocky habitat, including the rare quartz pebble plain habitat of the mountain meadows near Big Bear, Southern California, from 1,800 to 2,300 meters elevation.
+It is also known from the Sierra de Juárez and Sierra de San Pedro Mártir in northern Baja California.